ukhsa-collaboration/fingertipscharts/cran-comments.md

 ## R CMD check results

+There was 1 NOTE - new submission.

-There were no NOTEs, WARNINGs or ERRORs.
+There were no WARNINGs or ERRORs.

 ## Downstream dependencies